rikusilvola/ocaml.org/data/planet/gaius/quick-histograms.md

 source:
 ---

-<p>Having come back to actively working on <a href="http://gaiustech.github.com/ociml/">OCI*ML</a> recently, it&rsquo;s time I cracked on with some more features (I have been promising <a href="http://docs.oracle.com/cd/B28359_01/appdev.111/b28393/adlob_intro.htm#ADLOB001">LOBs</a> for a long time, sorry to anyone who&rsquo;s still waiting).
+<p>Having come back to actively working on <a href="http://gaiustech.github.com/ociml/ - [404 Not Found]">OCI*ML</a> recently, it&rsquo;s time I cracked on with some more features (I have been promising <a href="http://docs.oracle.com/cd/B28359_01/appdev.111/b28393/adlob_intro.htm#ADLOB001">LOBs</a> for a long time, sorry to anyone who&rsquo;s still waiting).
 Just to get warmed up, inspired by <a href="http://github.com/holman/spark">spark</a> I have added a quick histogram function, similar to <a href="https://gaiustech.wordpress.com/2011/05/14/ocaml-as-a-sqlplus-replacement/">quick query</a> for interactive use.
 This requires a query of the form of a label and a number, for example a simple view:</p>
 <pre class="brush: sql; title: ; wrap-lines: false; notranslate">
 SQL&gt; create view v1 as
 select object_type, count(1) as howmany from user_objects group by object_type;